hujhax/austin-improv-wiki/Troupes/I Am a Coat Rack, I Am a Lamp.md

 From founder [[Tami Nelson]]: <blockquote>The concept here is that the majority of the players will be environment (ala lois caz) and there will only be 5-6 actual players.</blockquote>

 ## History
-They played one match against [[Troupes/You, Me, and Greg]] on 3/31/06.
+They played one match against [[Troupes/You, Me, and Greg|You, Me, and Greg]] on 3/31/06.
 They lost.

 ## More Information
 * [Team announcement](http://forum.austinimprov.com/viewtopic.php?p=3526) on [[The Austin Improv Forums]].